armenak/DataDefender/README.md

 mvn package -P oracle
 ```

-Alternatively, the JDBC drivers can be included as jar files in the extensions folder.
+Alternatively, the JDBC drivers can be included as jar files in a 'lib' folder under your project folder (where the jar and scripts are copied to).

 Note: sqlite-jdbc is included always for file discovery.

 Extensions
 ------------
-Additional jar files/classes can be added under an 'extensions' folder in the current directory.
+Additional jar files/classes can be added under an 'extensions' directory in the current working directory.
 The default 'datadefender' scripts copied to the target directory adds classes/jar files under 'extensions' to the classpath.
+The 'extensions' directory is meant to house extensions for a project, for example additional anonymization or discovery routines, etc... additional libraries required may be included more appropriately in a 'lib' directory.

 See [sample_projects/anonymizer/]([sample_projects/anonymizer/) for an example.